Billionaire plans dive to Titanic following tragic OceanGate submersible implosion that killed 5 passengers

 An Ohio billionaire is preparing to launch a voyage to the wreckage of the Titanic buried deep under the sea — less than a year after the Titan submersible catastrophically imploded on its descent to the infamous icon, killing five passengers on board.

-Larry Connor, a real estate and tech entrepreneur, and explorer who has been to the International Space Station and down to the deepest parts of the ocean, is the mind behind the voyage.
+Larry Connor, a real estate, tech entrepreneur and explorer who has been to the International Space Station and the deepest parts of the ocean, is the brains behind the voyage.

 He's working with Triton Submarines to build a new submersible to travel down to the Titanic's tomb in a bid to renew confidence in deep sea exploration.